 Fiber and Broadband

 Fiber optic capability is available to businesses in Mount Vernon, Burlington, and at the Port of Skagit.
-EDASC is working with Skagit County and county communities to expand fiber access and capabilities at a countywide level.
+EDASC is working with Skagit County, the Port of Skagit and county communities to expand fiber access and capabilities at a countywide level.
+Read the Skagit County Community Fiber Optic Network Strategic Plan.

 Skagit County offers comprehensive, high-quality health care facilities, with close access to world-leading specialty health care institutions in Seattle.
 Local healthcare is one of Skagit County’s leading employment sectors, and the county serves as a regional center in Northwest Washington for health care services.